-Patent protection in a given country does not extend to other countries.
-The owner of an invention must file an application in each territory where they desire patent protection.
-To maintain the validity of a patent, the owner needs to pay fees (mostly annual) to each appropriate patent authority from different territories.
+A patent is a form of intellectual property that offers patent owners exclusive rights to use and exploit their invention.
+Once the owner of an invention has been granted a patent in any particular country, they then have the legal authority to exclude others from using or exploiting the invention in that country for a fixed period of time.
+It is granted by a government authority to an inventor or their assignee for a limited period of time, in exchange for the disclosure of the invention.
+The owner must provide the background information of the invention, the nature of any technical problems solved by the invention, a detailed description of the invention and how it works, and illustrations of the invention.
+Protection in a given country does not extend to other countries.
+The owner of an invention must file an application in each territory where they desire protection.
+To maintain the validity of the rights, the owner needs to pay fees (mostly annual) to each appropriate patent authority from different territories.
 Failure to do so causes the patent rights to lapse.
 Most countries also require that the patent is put to commercial use, within a specified period of time.

 In South Africa, if a provisional patent application has been filed, the article may be marked with the words “Provisional Patent application number” followed by the patent application number.
-If a patent has been granted an article may be marked with the words “Patent number” followed by the patent number.
-It is not permissible to mark an article as above if a patent application has not been filed, or if a patent has not been granted.
+If a patent has been granted an article may be marked with the words “Patent number” followed by the number.
+It is not permissible to mark an article as above if a patent application has not been filed, or if protection has not been granted.

 Exclusions as inventions in terms of the South African Patents Act: